 - Every high school in Ikki Tousen qualifies.
 One wonders how these institutions still attract students, considering all the mayhem that goes on there.

-- Hidan no Aria has Butei High, where the students are trained to be armed detectives.
+- Aria the Scarlet Ammo has Butei High, where the students are trained to be armed detectives.
 Naturally, this occurs.

 - The Death Weapon Meister Academy in Soul Eater.